kenmurrell/AraAraBot/README.md

 ```shell
 $ bash setup.sh
 ```
+_Note: this setup only works on Windows; for Linux/Mac you will need to install ffmpeg yourself_

 2) Register the Discord bot on your server and add the access key to the `config.yaml` file.